What to Look for in a Ductile Iron Foundry

 Once the ductile iron reaches a molten state, it is tapped from a spout into an insulated pouring ladle.
 Slag and impurities are skimmed away before we make our way to the molding line.
 Molten metal flows from the ladle into a tapered pouring cup and funnels into a channel called the sprue.

-The design of the mold dictates (as dictated by the pattern) how the molten metal is directed.
-Runners allow passage of molten metal between areas; ingates are the entry points into the cavities that will form the casting; risers fill with excess or reserve metal.
+The design of the mold dictates (as guided by the pattern) how the molten metal is directed.
+Runners allow the passage of molten metal between areas, while ingates are the entry points into the cavities that will form the casting.
+Risers fill with excess or reserve metal.

 The Cooling Line